Our People

 BookkeeperAndrea Chapman

-Branch ManagerAndrea loves everything outdoors, be it a microscopic plant or heartwarming snowfall against a colourful sunset.
-She brings experience with education, research, and management to the Wildsight Kimberley/Cranbrook branch, and is excited to be working within the communities she calls home.Ali Hadikin
+Branch ManagerAndrea loves everything outdoors and brings experience with education, research, and management to the Wildsight Kimberley Cranbrook branch.
+She is excited to be working within the communities she calls home!Ali Hadikin

 Sustainability CoordinatorPreviously an urban farmer, Chad is interested in creating strong local food economies.Alannah Leach

-EducatorKim lives in Kimberley, where she brings plenty of enthusiasm and passion for outdoor activities and connecting people with the natural world.
-She has a MA in Environmental Education and Communications, and a varied background in community engagement, program development, and volunteer management.
+EducatorKim brings plenty of enthusiasm and passion for outdoor activities and connecting people with the natural world.
+With a background in Environmental Education and Communications, she brings a varied skillset of community engagement, program development, and volunteer management.

 Board of Directors